Uíge

 Uíge (Wizidi or Wizi), formerly Carmona, is a provincial capital city in northwestern Angola, with a population of 322,531 (2014 census), and a municipality, with a population of 519,196 (2014 census), located in the province of the same name.
 It grew from a small market centre in 1945 to become a city in 1956.
+It is serviced by the Uíge Airport with daily flights to Luanda.

 Name

 Uíge was renamed Vila Marechal Carmona in 1955 after the former Portuguese President Óscar Carmona, renamed simply Carmona after it became a city, but changed back to Uíge in 1975.

 History

 During Portuguese occupation it was a major center for coffee production in the 1950s.
 The city was the nerve center of rebel activity against Portuguese occupation.
 Consequently, the city faced frequent guerrilla war between Portuguese forces and the National Front for the Liberation of Angola (Frente Nacional de Libertação de Angola; FNLA).

 It had the worst known ever outbreak of the Marburg virus in 2005.

+On February 10, 2017, there was a stampede at the 4 January Stadium in Uige, Angola.
+The incident caused the deaths of 17 people and injured 58 others.